rwuebker/jekyll-now/_posts/2015-2-3-Recursion.md

   }
 ```

-#\#2 - When in doubt, map it out
+#Tip \#2 - When in doubt, map it out

 If the recursive nature is too difficult to model in your head it never hurts
 to grab a whiteboard or pen and paper and map out what is going on.
 There are
 many ways to do this.
 Many times you might want to write the function calls
-piling on top of each other and then removing them when they return like a
+piling on top of each other and then removing them when they return, like a
 stack.
 In this case due to simplicity we could rewrite each function in terms
 of its recursive call: